olegedly/multi-agent-rag/PRD.md

 - **Corpus Critic:** "You review the Researcher's findings against the active corpus.
 Identify gaps, contradictions, weak citations, or missing context.
 Use `search_knowledge` for follow-up queries (always with the corpus ID) and `fetch_document` to read full chunks.
 Produce a critique with specific requests for clarification."
 - **Corpus Synthesizer:** "You produce the final answer.
 Synthesize the Researcher's findings and the Critic's review into a concise, cited answer grounded in the active corpus.
 Structure: summary, key findings with citations, confidence assessment."

 An ADK `SequentialAgent` orchestrates the flow: Researcher → Critic → Synthesizer.
 Each agent receives the previous agent's output and the active corpus ID in its context.
-The corpus ID is injected at the orchestration layer, not hardcoded in individual agents.
+The corpus ID is injected via ADK session state at the orchestration layer (stored on conversation init, read by each agent when making tool calls), not hardcoded in individual agents.

+The MCP server tools are wired to the agents via ADK `MCPToolset` with stdio transport to the embedded subprocess.

 Agent thinking and intermediate results are streamed via ADK's built-in event system, which the AG-UI middleware converts to SSE events (`RUN_STARTED` → `TEXT_MESSAGE_START` → `TEXT_MESSAGE_CONTENT`* → `TEXT_MESSAGE_END` → `RUN_FINISHED`).

-**7. SolidJS Frontend (`frontend/`)**
+**10. SolidJS Frontend (`frontend/`)**

-A Vite + SolidJS SPA with route-based corpus selection:
+A Vite + SolidJS SPA with route-based corpus selection using `@solidjs/router`:

 - **Landing page** (`/`): Introduces the product.
 Displays available knowledge bases as navigable cards showing the display name and description.
 Clicking a card navigates to `/corpora/<slug>`.
-The list is fetched from `GET /api/corpora` on load and can be updated by adding new corpus entries to the backend configuration.
+The list is fetched once from `GET /api/corpora` at the app root and cached globally via SolidJS context (no re-fetch on route changes).
+Updated by adding new corpus entries to the backend's `corpora.yaml`.
 - **Corpus route** (`/corpora/:slug`): Dedicated chat interface for the selected knowledge base.
 On mount, the frontend looks up the slug against the corpus list.
 If found, the corpus name is displayed prominently in the header and the UUID is used as `corpusId` in chat requests and conversation records.
 If the slug does not match any configured corpus, the route renders in-place with a friendly message explaining the corpus doesn't exist or its address has changed, alongside a button labeled "Browse available knowledge bases" that navigates to the landing page.
 - **No in-chat corpus dropdown.** The active corpus is set by the route and cannot be changed mid-conversation.
 - Chat input area (auto-growing textarea + submit and stop buttons)